EuroProofNet/europroofnet.github.io/_pages/WG6/Genova/meeting.md

 Scuola Politecnica, Università di Genova
 via Montallegro 1, Genova 16145

+⚠️⚠️ Please beware of accommodation-related scam emails targeting this specific event. ⚠️⚠️

 Co-located with the [HoTT/UF 2025 Workshop](https://hott-uf.github.io/2025/).

 The aim of this meeting series is to bring together researchers working on the topics of [Working Group 6 of EuroProofNet](https://europroofnet.github.io/wg6/).
 The main focus is thus on the syntax and semantics of type theory.